AriFordsham/GHCWiki/commentary/compiler/backends/llvm/issues.md

 This page list some of the issues and problems with the current implementation of the LLVM back-end.
 Hopefully they will slowly be resolved.

-## Register Pinning

-The new back-end supports a custom calling convention to place the STG virtual registers into specific hardware registers.
-The current approach taken by the C back-end and NCG of having a fixed assignment of STG virtual registers to hardware registers for performance gains is not implemented in the LLVM back-end.
-Instead, it uses a custom calling convention to support something semantically equivalent to register pinning.
-The custom calling convention passes the first N variables in specific hardware registers, thus guaranteeing on all function entries that the STG virtual registers can be found in the expected hardware registers.
-This approach is believed to provide better performance than the register pinning used by NCG/C back-ends as it keeps the STG virtual registers mostly in hardware registers but allows the register allocator more flexibility and access to all machine registers.

-For some more information about the use of a custom calling convention see [ here (Discussion between Chris Lattner and David Terei)](http://www.nondot.org/sabre/LLVMNotes/GlobalRegisterVariables.txt)

 ## TABLES_NEXT_TO_CODE